What is Project 2025? What to know about the conservative blueprint for a second Trump administration

 Trump's pushback to the initiative came after Heritage Foundation President Kevin Roberts said in a podcast interview that the nation is "in the process of the second American Revolution, which will remain bloodless if the left allows it to be."

-In response to Dans' exit from Project 2025, his campaign said the initiative "had nothing to do with the campaign, did not speak for the campaign, and should not be associated with the campaign or the president in any way."
+In response to Dans' exit from Project 2025, Trump's campaign said the initiative "had nothing to do with the campaign, did not speak for the campaign, and should not be associated with the campaign or the president in any way."

 "Reports of Project 2025's demise would be greatly welcomed and should serve as notice to anyone or any group trying to misrepresent their influence with President Trump and his campaign — it will not end well for you," said Susie Wiles and Chris LaCivita, senior advisers on the Trump campaign.